Why Investing in Manager Coaching Skills Transforms Company Culture

 2) Improving Employee Engagement

-While a lack of manager development leads to low levels of engagement, there's a direct benefit to developing coaching capabilities among your people managers.
+While a lack of managerial development leads to low levels of engagement, there's a direct benefit to developing coaching capabilities among your people managers.
 According to Bridge-sponsored research, organizations prioritizing manager-employee coaching are more likely to see higher levels of employee engagement.

 3) Prioritizing Performance Goals